GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 Use this technique while you have a foe grappled as an action or reaction, spending atleast 2 ki to do so.
 This inflicts a ki attack against the foe.
 Additionally, the foe is knocked back a number of feet equal to the amount of ki spent on this echnique + your [Body] score + your heroism, dvided by that foe's [Body] bonus.
 The ki attack also gains a +1 bonus for the purpose of determining a critical hit for each ki point spent beyond 2.

 **Burst Cannon**
 The user spends 2 ki to fire a ki blast against a foe, with its range doubled.
 On a successful attack, the foe is knocked back 1d2+1 yards.
-On a critical hit, the user may launch a standard ki blast against that foe as a reaction or use another super technique which can be used as a single as a reaction.
+On a critical hit, the user may launch a standard ki blast against that foe as a reaction.
+Alternatively, they can use their reaction on a critical hit with the attack to use a technique which would normally be an action.

 **Busting Bolt**
 You are capable of producing a burst of energy which can be propelled at a foe using your ki, by spending a single ki point as an action.
 This is a ranged Ki attack.
 It has a total range extending a number of yards equal to your [Body] score plus your [Fort] score.